angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 Here are some tips for using `linkedSignal()` effectively:

 - **Keep Computation Functions Simple**: Avoid complex calculations in the `computation` function to prevent cyclic dependencies and make your code easier to understand.
-  If the computation somehow led to a cyclic read of itself, the execution will stop with the following error: ["Detected cycle in computations."](https://github.com/angular/angular/blob/7d0ba0cac85220cbbe4044667a51e5b95512f5d6/packages/core/primitives/signals/src/computed.ts#L114)
+  If a computation leads to a cyclic read of itself, Angular will stop execution with the following error: ["Detected cycle in computations."](https://github.com/angular/angular/blob/7d0ba0cac85220cbbe4044667a51e5b95512f5d6/packages/core/primitives/signals/src/computed.ts#L114)
 - **Use for Resetting Patterns**: `linkedSignal()` is ideal for cases where you need to reset a state based on a particular signal, like clearing a form field when a new item is selected.
-  If you don't need a reset functionality, you should rather use `computed()`.
+  If you don't need reset functionality, consider using `computed()` instead.
 - **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple instances of signals created by `linkedSignal()`.

 ## Conclusion

 The Linked Signal feature in Angular 19 provides a practical solution for managing state that needs to stay in sync with other signals.
-It fills a gap between `signal()` and `computed()`, giving you a new way to handle complex, reactive frontends where state synchronization is essential.
+It fills the gap between `signal()` and `computed()`, offering a new way to handle complex, reactive frontends where state synchronization is essential.
-Try out `linkedSignal()` in your Angular projects to see how it can simplify your state management.
+Try out `linkedSignal()` in your Angular project to see how it can simplify your state management.
-Please keep in mind that this API is still experimental and could drastically change based on community feedback.
+Please keep in mind that this API is still experimental and could drastically change based on feedback from the community.

 <hr>